Working conditions new and expectant mothers

 Netherlands Enterprise Agency, RVO

 New and expectant mothers in the Netherlands have special rights with regard to working conditions.
 They are, among other things, entitled to adjusted rest times and working hours and a room for expressing milk.
 As an employer, you must inform new and expectant mothers about these rights.
-You must report the labour risks for pregnant employees in the risk inventory and evaluation (RI&E).
+You must report the labour risks for pregnant employees in the risk assessment and evaluation (RI&E).

 Adjusting working conditions